Primary nutritional groups: Primary sources of energy

-The freed energy is stored as potential energy in ATP, carbohydrates, or proteins.
+The free energy is stored as potential energy in ATP, carbohydrates, or proteins.
 Eventually, the energy is used for life processes such as moving, growth and reproduction.

 Plants and some bacteria can alternate between phototrophy and chemotrophy, depending on the availability of light.

 Primary sources of reducing equivalents

 Organotrophs use organic compounds as electron/hydrogen donors.

 Lithotrophs use inorganic compounds as electron/hydrogen donors.

 The electrons or hydrogen atoms from reducing equivalents (electron donors) are needed by both phototrophs and chemotrophs in reduction-oxidation reactions that transfer energy in the anabolic processes of ATP synthesis (in heterotrophs) or biosynthesis (in autotrophs).
 The electron or hydrogen donors are taken up from the environment.